nompelis/INXLib/README.md

-# INXLib v0.4
+# INXLib v0.5

- INXlib v0.4
+ INXlib v0.5
- A simple skeleton framework for building X11 windowed applications with XLib.
- It includes an OpenGL context for 3D graphics.
+ A simple skeleton framework for building X11 windowed applications with XLib's GLX OpenGL context for high-performance (hardware accelerated) 3D graphics.
  Copyright 2016-2023 Ioannis Nompelis

-This is a very simple "library" to be used as a skeleton for building graphical applications for the X Window environment using X11 XLib functionality.
+This is a very simple "library" to be used as a skeleton for building graphical applications for the X Window environment using X11 XLib/GLX functionality.
 It is meant to hide the complexity of opening up a window using XLib and getting access to an OpenGL drawing context.
 The GL drawing context can be direct (using 3D acceleration) or indirect (most likely using MESA as the software library for the OpenGL API).
 A standard (very common) unix font of fixed width